Need some new keys?

 - Key feel is the number one area where keyboards often lack.
 So if you want a more authentic feel, you’ll have to spend a bit more on weighted key options.

-Last but not least, we have the fourth option in my Piano Buying Guide: MIDI controllers.
+Last but not least, we have the fourth option in my piano buyers: MIDI controllers.
 I’m willing to bet that most of you never even considered these!
 That’s because MIDI controllers have some pretty niche-oriented uses and setup requirements.

 Here’s what some people love about MIDI controllers: